 What about this next drawing?

-We know a quite a bit about what is going on in this picture.
+We know quite a bit about what is going on in this picture.
 We know the direction the butterfly is flying.
 We even have an idea of its disposition.
-Notice the two wings match each other.
+Notice that the patterns on the two wings match each other.
 I think that's a nice touch.

 How would you judge the quality of the following drawing?

-The artist was probably only trying to lay out the subject’s position and proportions.
+The artist probably only tried to lay out the subject’s position and proportions.
 Or perhaps she was bored during an office meeting.

 This next drawing is simple but effective.
 In the literary world, it might be considered a short story.